-A total of 112 inspections were conducted on the 112 outfalls within JMU's jurisdiction.
+Two new discharge points were identified near JMU's football stadium which are for ground water sump pumps from communication utility vaults with no associated drainage area.
+A total of 114 inspections were conducted on the 114 outfalls within JMU's jurisdiction.
 No illicit discharges were noticed during the annual outfall inspections.
-Approximately \$1,488 was spent for inspections, maintenance and repairs related to stormwater outfalls.
+Approximately \$11,288 was spent for inspections, maintenance and repairs related to stormwater outfalls.
+A concrete V-Ditch was replaced for outfall ID SC-8194.